 - Periodontal Therapy: Patients who suffer from gum recession can often find relief from sensitivity by receiving a gum graft.
 This effective treatment reduces discomfort and adds strong, healthy tissue to support the teeth.

 - Restorative Treatment: If decay is the cause of your sensitivity, restorative treatments such as inlays, onlays, or dental crowns can be used to protect the teeth and eliminate discomfort.
 If the decay has reached deep into the tooth structure, root canal therapy may be necessary to eradicate the problem.

 The Importance of Routine Dental Care

-If you or a family member is experiencing discomfort or pain due to sensitive teeth, schedule an appointment with one of our doctors.
+If you or a family member is experiencing discomfort or pain due to sensitive teeth, schedule an appointment with our dentist.
 Because each patient is unique, we develop customized treatment plans for every individual.
 We will do all we can to find a solution that will address your needs.
-Call our office at (215) 351-9399 or contact us using our online form.
+Call our office at 215-351-9399 or contact us using our online form.